-In 2019, 10,377 of adults aged 20 and older had diabetes, equaling 8.4 percent of the county's population, which is lower than the state rate of 9.8 percent.
-Diabetes is a prevalent problem in the US, often indicating an unhealthy lifestyle and puts individuals at risk for further health issues.
-This figure has remained somewhat steady over the last decade.
+In 2019, 17,911 of adults aged 20 and older had diabetes, equaling 12.1 percent of the county's population, which is higher than the state rate of 9.8 percent.
+Diabetes is a prevalent problem in the US, often indicating an unhealthy lifestyle, and puts individuals at risk for further health issues.
+This rate has remained somewhat steady over the years.
+For example, ten years earlier, in 2009, the diabetes diagnosis rate was 11.2 percent.